 The event organiser is responsible for the welfare of the public, which includes provision of temporary toilets.
 An adequate number of toilets must be available for an event and any temporary toilets must not obstruct the highway.
 All facilities must meet health and safety requirements.
-Further guidance can be found on the Council's website.
+For further guidance please visit the Council's website.